Proposal for SBID members to work together towards reducing their environmental impact

-WYG is a leading multi-disciplinary consultancy with a long history of providing businesses with environmental consultancy services including, EMS implementation and has already worked with 10 sectors to deliver sector-specific programmes such as that discussed herein.
+WYG is a leading multi-disciplinary consultancy with a long history of providing businesses with environmental consultancy services including EMS implementation and has already worked with 10 sectors to deliver sector-specific programmes such as that discussed here.

 The SBID programme will run for 10 to 12 months and at its conclusion, each participant company will be ready to achieve ISO 14001 certification via a formal third party audit.
 The participation costs are likely to be between £3,000 and £4,000 per company, which represents great value for the package of support on offer and given the benefits typically experienced from EMS implementation.

-Our Members are our most important commodity, consulting, protecting and promoting their collective interests is our core remit.
-How we do it takes many forms, who we partner and who we reject must also reflect the interests of our members.
-This single fact is the driver of everything we do and the fundamental quality that is the Society of British Interior Design.
+SBID Members are our most important commodity.
+Protecting and promoting their interests is our core remit.
+How we do this takes many forms.
+Who we partner and who we reject must also reflect the interests of our members.
+This is the driver of everything we do and the fundamental quality that is the Society of British Interior Design.

-A campaign to promote sustainability as a fundamental responsibility of SBID members runs through everything we do, sustainability exists not just in products but in the use of interiors therefore the design of an SBID registered interior space will always have a sustainable process, product or awareness in selection and specification.
+Our campaign to promote sustainability as a responsibility of all SBID members is crucial.
+Sustainability is not just about products but about the use of interiors.
+The design of an interior space by an SBID registered member will always have a sustainable process and awareness.

-To demonstrate how SBID has championed sustainability and the value it can bring, we have lent our support to the following industry sectors, research and development programmes and initiatives to enhance business development.
+SBID is championed sustainability with our support for research and development programmes and initiatives to enhance business development:

-A) Design in infrastructure development for housing – sustainability policies are at SBID’s core and it encourages manufacturers, architects and designers to adopt and innovate materials and energy saving initiatives to ensure that all project satisfy the highest corporate and social responsibility goals.
-Designing a house for BRE.
-Email firstname.lastname@example.org to register interest in conferences, product development and inclusion in this development campaign.
-Register for updates and industry newsletter by emailing email@example.com.
+A) Design in infrastructure development for housing – SBID encourages manufacturers, architects and designers to adopt and innovate materials and energy saving initiatives to ensure that all project satisfy the highest corporate and social responsibility goals.

-B) Design in IT development – if you would like to register your interest in the development and design of sustainability evolvement and development of international infrastructure technology in a digital world and how your products might become included in this global development, you can join the unique partnering SBID has created to bring about change in the way every building will consume energy and deliver intelligent communications.
+B) Design in IT development – Technology and the digital world is changing every aspect of our lives, and it is central to the sustainability debate.
+If you’re interested in the sustainability development of infrastructure technology and how your products might be part of this revolution, you can join the partnership SBID has created to examine how future buildings will consume energy and deliver intelligent communications. firstname.lastname@example.org

-C) Design in product fibre – SBID supports the silk, cotton, wool* and other natural fibres used in products for insulation, products and simply woven into fabric for industrial, contract and residential use in any interior environment.
-Register your interest in the use of silk, cotton or wool as a natural fibre at firstname.lastname@example.org for more info on how to get involved.
+C) Design in product fibre – SBID supports the silk, cotton, wool* and other natural fibres used in products for industrial, contract and residential use in any interior environment.
+Register your interest in the use of silk, cotton or wool as a natural fibre at email@example.com

 *SBID was invited to represent interiors by the British Wool Marketing Board for the CAMPAIGN FOR WOOL global five year awareness campaign.